 Every year, each AFS Team is asked to encourage a certain number of students to study abroad.
 This is called the Team’s Sending Goal and is based on the Team’s history and potential.

 AFS Volunteers can be instrumental in sharing study abroad and scholarship opportunities with people in their communities, particularly by reaching out to their local schools.
-Volunteers and SPS are encouraged to do community and school presentations and to reach out directly to teachers and other school staff to help spread awareness about AFS study abroad and scholarship opportunities.
+Volunteers are encouraged to do community and school presentations and to reach out directly to teachers and other school staff to help spread awareness about AFS study abroad and scholarship opportunities.
 Check out our Promote AFS section to learn more.

 Once interested students start their study abroad journey at www.afsusa.org, AFS volunteers provide support and set up Interviews for Sending Students to help answer any questions and to help determine if the individual is a good candidate for an AFS program.
 Volunteers are also asked to invite interested sending students to local events as a way to welcome them into the AFS community and keep them engaged in our programs.